 In 1963, legislation was enacted which made PERA-General membership optional for public hospital employees (Laws 1963, Chapter 793, Section 3, Subdivision 5, now coded as Minnesota Statutes, Section 355.72, Subdivision 5).
 In 1963, there was no PERA-General Coordinated Program and no PERA-General covered employees had Social Security coverage by virtue of their public employment.
 The 1963 legislation made public hospital employees eligible for Social Security coverage, authorizing a separate Social Security employee referendum and Social Security agreement with the federal government.
 Each public hospital was treated as an individual unit for purposes of the referendum.
-Public hospital employees were given the option of having coverage by Social Security in lieu of PERA-General Basic Program coverage (under a predecessor to the PERA-General Coordinated Program) and Social Security coverage.
+Public hospital employees were given the option of having coverage by Social Security in lieu of PERA-General Basic Program coverage, or retaining the PERA-General Basic Program coverage or having reduced PERA-General coverage (under a predecessor to the PERA-General Coordinated Program) and Social Security coverage.
 The Legislative Commission on Pensions and Retirement, then the "Interim Commission on Employee Retirement Systems," was not reestablished by the 1961 Legislature, did not function during the 1961-1962 interim or the 1963 legislative session consequently, and did not study or recommend these legislative changes applicable to public hospital employees.